 - Coverage for Custom Parts: Custom parts cost more and tend to be excluded from or limited by auto coverage.

-This wide range of coverage options helps you choose exactly what you need without paying for unnecessary extras.
+This variety within Progressive’s coverage helps you choose exactly what you need without paying for unnecessary extras.

 Progressive also has the stability to back up its service:

 J.D.
 Power awarded Progressive three out of five stars for claims satisfaction, and the company has a complaint ratio of 1.11 with the National Association of Insurance Commissioners (NAIC), a score which is only slightly higher than average.
 None of these scores are stellar, but they’re relatively good for a company as large as Progressive.